Sergio Marchionne, Who Guided Fiat Chrysler's Dramatic Turnaround, Dies

 Other gains were reflected in the company's healthy balance sheets and in its corporate strategy.
 Fiat Chrysler obtained 100 percent ownership of Chrysler in 2014; two years later, it spun off its Ferrari brand.
 The automaker has also expanded into important markets – building Jeep Cherokees in China and the Jeep Compass in India.

-Discussing how he changed the culture at Chrysler, Marchionne said in 2013 that he believed if a business has become dysfunctional, "the real problem sits at the top" – so, he added, "we changed all of the senior leadership of Chrysler within a matter of a couple of days."
+Discussing how he changed the culture at Chrysler, Marchionne said in 2013 that he believed if a business has become dysfunctional, "the real problem sits at the top," so, he added, "we changed all of the senior leadership of Chrysler within a matter of a couple of days."

 The company also reshaped its approach to making cars, he said, with a strong emphasis on reducing wasted effort and improving ergonomics to make the manufacturing plant "livable."